whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 seem useful, leveraging this data can improve user experience and make maintaining the lists much easier.

-In the future, we can also imagine generating per-country lists as well, in the spirit of the different *easylists* already in existence:
+In the future, we can imagine generating per-country lists as well, in the spirit of the different *easylists* already in existence:

 * `DEU: Pornvertising blocking Germany`